noir-lang/noir/docs/docs/concepts/advanced/data_structures/indexed_merkle_tree.md

 <Image img={require("/img/indexed-merkle-tree/sparse-merkle-tree.png")} />

 In order to spend / modify a note in the private state tree, one must create a nullifier for it, and prove that the nullifier does not already exist in the nullifier tree.
-As nullifier trees are modelled as sparse merkle trees, non membership checks are (conceptually) trivial.
+As nullifier trees are modeled as sparse merkle trees, non membership checks are (conceptually) trivial.

 Data is stored at the leaf index corresponding to its value.
 E.g. if I have a sparse tree that can contain $2^{256}$ values and want to prove non membership of the value $2^{128}$.
 I can prove via a merkle membership proof that $tree\_values[2^{128}] = 0$, conversely if I can prove that $tree\_values[2^{128}] == 1$ I can prove that the item exists.